Squirkey89/Gino-s-Italian-Portfolio-project/README.md

 * Mobile phone/Tablets
   * Using devtools, I tested the responsiveness of the site on all mobile devices and tablets supported by the tool.
 In addition, I tested it using my Samsung Galaxy A50 phone, an Iphone 12 Pro, and an iPad.
 * Laptop
-  * I tested the website responsiveness for laptops and larger scrrens using an Apple Macbook an Imac and an ASUS Chromebook Flip C434, as well as using responsiveness devtools.
+  * I tested the website responsiveness for laptops and larger screens using an Apple Macbook an Apple Imac and an ASUS Chromebook Flip C434, as well as using responsiveness devtools.
 * Feedback form
   * Below are the results of my testing of the Feedback form.
     * The form will not be submitted if the name and email text boxes or feedback textarea are not filled out.
-    * If you try to submit the email without entering an email address, a message will request that you enter your email address.
+    * If you try to submit the email without entering an @ symbol, a message will request that an email address is entered.
     * After selecting the submit button, the user will be directed to the thank you page.
 This confirms the response has been sent.

 # Validator Testing<div id='id-validator'/>